TimDix/Asset-Master/README.md

 ## Current C5 Asset Caching

 The way that the current caching is set up, is that all assets which can be combined are combined on a page by page basis.
 Take a look at the following table.
-With the current implementation, since each of these has unique combination of scripts, each would be compiled into a unqie bundle and downloaded.
+With the current implementation, since each of these pages have a unique combination of scripts, each would be compiled into a unique bundle and downloaded.

 | Page One      | Page Two      | Page Three    | Page Four    | Total Pages  |
 |---------------|---------------|---------------|--------------|--------------|